Penguin's defender John Marino needs surgery for a broken cheek - Mash Viral

 In a season that was devastated by major injuries after major injuries, Marino’s rise was perhaps the most pleasant unexpected positive, rising directly from Harvard University to the NHL via a movable training camp and seamless transition afterwards.
 Marino, 22, is eighth among all NHL rookies, fourth among rookie defenders with 25 points on five goals and 20 assists, plus a plus-14 rating.

-Of course, Marino did not practice on Friday, so the defense combinations shown in exercises are likely to be deployed on Saturday at 7:08 PM. against the panthers:
+Of course, Marino did not practice on Friday, so the defense combinations shown in exercises are likely to be used against the Panthers on Saturday at 7:08 PM:

 Jack Johnson-Kris Letang